Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 ---------------

 Laziness allows writing certain amortized data structures, as per :cite:`okasakiPurelyFunctionalData1998`.
-It also allows defining infinite data structures, e.g. ``omega = Succ omega`` or the Fibonacci stream.
-These are hard to replicate in strict code except via simulation.
-Arguably the simulation makes the amortized data structures clearer and easier to analyze.
+It also allows defining infinite data structures, e.g. ``omega = Succ omega`` or the Fibonacci stream, that have finite time and memory usage if only a part of the data is used.
+These are hard to replicate in strict code except via thunk simulation.
+When analyzing performance, the explicit simulation makes the data structures clearer and easier to analyze, but analyzing core IR of a lazy language should provide the same benefit.

 A strict, imperative stream (iterator) is one where reading from the stream is an operation ``next : Stream -> Op (Nil | Cons a Stream)``.
 It is not the same as a lazy stream - accessing elements does I/O, not just pure reduction of thunks.
 Iterators are ephemeral data structures (objects).
 An iterator can be turned into a pure data structure by reading it to exhaustion, or buffered using a thunk-like data structure to create a fake-lazy abstraction that still uses I/O but allows pure access to previous elements.
 Regardless, iterators can be implemented in a lazy langauge as well using an I/O monad, with little overhead.

 Normal order
 ------------

-Laziness has the joyous property that you can write down any old cyclic rubbish and get a value out if there's any sensible evaluation order.
+Laziness has the joyous property that you can write down any cyclic rubbish and get a value out if there's any sensible evaluation order.

 Strict order can evaluate unnecessarily, so it can fail needlessly if there is an expression that errors when evaluated in the wrong conditions, e.g. ``a`` in ``r where a = b / c; r = if c != 0 then a else 0``.